tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/styling-bar-charts-in-ggplot2.md

 {{% tip %}}

 Automating statistical tests and visualization with `ggpubr` streamlines the process, making it more efficient, as explained [here](/ggpubr).
 However, customizing visualizations directly in ggplot2 offers greater flexibility and control over the final output.
+Let's dive into the latter.

 {{% /tip %}}

 **Creating Data for Significance Lines**

 First, we need to set up data points to draw lines indicating significance.
 These lines typically connect the relevant categories with a central peak to denote significance.

 {{% codeblock %}}